docker/docs/ee/end-to-end-install.md

 ---
-title: Deploy Enterprise Edition on Linux servers
+title: Install individual Docker Enterprise components on Linux servers
-description: Learn how to get a trial license and install Docker Enterprise Edition.
+description: Learn how to get a trial license and install Docker Enterprise.
 keywords: ucp, dtr, install, orchestration
 redirect_from:
   - /datacenter/try/
   - /datacenter/install/linux/
 ---

+Get the [30-day
-The best way to try Docker Enterprise Edition for yourself is to get the [30-day trial available at the Docker hub](https://hub.docker.com/editions/enterprise/docker-ee-trial/trial).
+trial available at the Docker hub](https://hub.docker.com/editions/enterprise/docker-ee-trial/trial).

 Once you get your trial license, you can install Docker Enterprise's Universal